lukasjhan/Verifiable-Digital-Credentials/CONTRIBUTING.md

 4. Click "New repository variable"
 5. Add the following variable:
    - Name: `BASE_URL`
-   - Value: `http://localhost:3000` (or your preferred local development URL)
+   - Value: `/Verifiable-Digital-Credentials` (or your repository's name when you use github pages)

 This variable will be used during the build process.
 Don't worry if you skip this step - the build will still work, but will use default values.